 Dayton is a somewhat small town located in the state of Nevada.
 With a population of 8,948 people and two constituent neighborhoods, Dayton is the 14th largest community in Nevada.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dayton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Dayton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dayton are a mix of both white- and blue-collar jobs.
 Overall, Dayton is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Dayton who work in office and administrative support (13.21%), sales jobs (10.15%), and management occupations (8.59%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Dayton has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Dayton has few renters and college students.
 But the biggest reason it is quieter in Dayton than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Dayton may be for you.